PierreSenellart/provsql/doc/tutorial/README.md

      SELECT set_prob(provenance(),reliability) FROM s;
      ```

-1. Let us know find the murderer!
+1. Let us now find the murderer!
 The police needs a confidence of at
      least 0.99 before arresting the suspect.
 To compute the probability
      of a query answer, we can use the `probability_evaluate` function, which
      takes the following parameters: